 Paroxysms: in Model 1 (Fig 4b) all the probability contours are asymmetric towards NE and WSW, with the 35% contours enclosing regions at ca. 300 m a.s.l. above Ginostra and Stromboli villages.
 Contours up to 10-20% also affect the village of Ginostra whereas the village of Stromboli is affected by probabilities between 2 and 5%.
 For Model 2 (Fig. 4d) all the contours above 35% are widely asymmetric towards N with the 35% contour enclosing similar zones to Model 1, but also the entire Sciara del Fuoco; Ginostra experiences values between 5 and 10%.
 Finally, Model 3 (Fig. 4f) is symmetrically distributed with the 35% contour at 500 m a.s.l. towards NE and WSW (above the villages) and at ca. 700 m a.s.l. to the S; the 2% contour includes the whole island with the only exception of the most NE part of the Stromboli village.
 Again, some major differences are evident between the three Models: for example, Ginostra village, over 1750 m from the craters, is affected 2-5% of the time under Model 3, 5-10% according to Model 2, and even above 20% by assuming Model 1, on average.

 Figure 5 shows in more detail the differences between the mean probability maps of ballistic projectiles after Model 1, 2 and 3, for both major explosions and paroxysms.
-Regarding major explosions, Figures 5a,c,e, illustrate that Model 1 dominates towards the NE direction, Model 2 dominates towards the SE direction, whereas Model 3 dominates towards W. In all cases the differences between all pairs of Models are up to ca. 15%.
+Regarding major explosions, Figures 5a,c,e, illustrate that Model 1 dominates towards the NE direction, Model 2 dominates towards the SE direction, whereas Model 3, which axisymmetric, relatively dominates towards W. In all cases the differences between all pairs of Models are up to ca. 15%.

-As regards the paroxysms, Figure 5b,d,f, show that Model 1 dominates towards NE and WSW, Model 2 mostly dominates towards NW, i.e., in the Sciara del Fuoco, whereas Model 3 mostly dominates towards S. Also for paroxysms, the differences in the mean values between each pair of Models are also up to ca. 15%.
+As regards the paroxysms, Figure 5b,d,f, show that Model 1 dominates towards NE and WSW, Model 2 mostly dominates towards NW, i.e., in the Sciara del Fuoco, whereas Model 3 relatively dominates towards S. Also for paroxysms, the differences in the mean values between each pair of Models are also up to ca. 15%.